Goa Legislative Assembly

 Answer:

-WILL the Minister for Water Resource be pleased to state:
+Will the Minister for Law and Judiciary be pleased to state:

 Answer: